AhmetCavus/Flutter.MVU/README.md

 })
 ```

-For further details, please check the source code and don't hasitate to send your feedback, if you've some ideas or questions.
+For further details, please check the source code and don't hesitate to send your feedback, if you've some ideas or questions.